S0M3N/linux-setup/index.md

 It also install Edge browser for browsing and megaSync for cloud works.

 # Working
-Just copy and paste the code below and done
+Just copy and paste the command below in terminal and done...

 ```bash
   sudo apt install git